GrayhairWonjun/GrayhairWonjun.github.io/_posts/2017-01-02-what-is-promise.md

 categories: Javascript
 ---

-# What is promise?

 > The core idea behind promises is that a promise represents the result of an asynchronous operation.
 A promise is in one of three different states:
-> * pending - The initial state of a promise.
+ * pending - The initial state of a promise.
-> * fulfilled - The state of a promise representing a successful operation.
+ * fulfilled - The state of a promise representing a successful operation.
-> * rejected - The state of a promise representing a failed operation.
+ * rejected - The state of a promise representing a failed operation.
 >
 > Once a promise is fulfilled or rejected, it is immutable \(i.e. it can never change again\).